Have you ever worried that your long-distance relationship won’t work out? And have people ever made you feel like it wasn’t possible?

 Who can I trust with these things?

-Find someone who, after speaking with them, makes you feel good and like you could conquer the world with your partner.
+Find someone who, after speaking with them, makes you feel good.
+The kind of conversation that could help you conquer the world with your partner.

 How we found help:

 My mom was super helpful in encouraging Johan and I in our relationship.
 We are so happy she was able to listen and inspire us to move forward.

 Be your partner’s biggest inspiration.
 Encourage them in their dreams and goals.
 Tell them that they can do it.
 Give them ideas.

 Share interest in the things that are interesting to them.
 They will love you more for it.

 As you all might know, I (Devin) am a writer and I love writing fictional stories.
 Johan once made me something from the book I’d written and gave it to me for my birthday.
 I remember crying huge tears.
 Good ones.
 He’s also created covers for my books to inspire me forward in my writing.

 J. is for Jump –

 Sometimes you have to take a leap of faith in a long distance relationship because you aren’t always going to have the answers for it.

 How we jumped: